RochaDA/bash_sql_salon_appointment_scheduler/README.md

 - Schedule appointments with selected services and times
 - Store all information in a PostgreSQL database

-It was created as part of the [FreeCodeCamp Relational Database certification project](https://www.freecodecamp.org/).
+It was created as part of a FreeCodeCamp Relational Database certification project.

 ---